felixlopz/hubrise-test-task/content/apps/orderline/faqs/en/keep-sound-notifications-enabled.md

 ## Desktop Browsers

-If you're using OrderLine on a desktop device, follow the steps corresponding to your browser to keep sound notifications enabled.
+If you're using OrderLine on a desktop device, follow the steps corresponding to your browser.

 **Chrome:**